-Decisions made during the Tenancy Tribunal process are known as orders.
-There are three main types of order.
-Each order sets out who has to do what to resolve a dispute.
+Decisions made during the Tenancy Tribunal hearing are called orders.
+Each order explains who has to do what to resolve the dispute.

-After you’ve been to mediation or a hearing, there are three main types of orders:
+After you’ve been to mediation or a hearing, you will receive one of the following orders.

 A mediator’s order (not sealed)

-Sometimes a mediator’s order is just a formal document of the discussions that took place during mediation.
+Sometimes a mediator’s order is just a formal record of what was discussed during mediation.